-One of the biggest changes our travels brought about has been the different relationship to ‘stuff’ that we came back with.
-We both rather enjoyed the limitation of having to fit everything in to one bag – albeit a rather large bag now that we have taken up diving.
-In the two years we were back in the UK we shopped about 99% less than we had before.
+One of the biggest changes our travels has brought about has been the different relationship to ‘stuff’ that we now have.
+Although we still loathe packing we both rather enjoy the limitation of having to fit everything in to one bag – albeit a rather large bag now that we have taken up diving.
+In the two years we were back in the UK we shopped about 90% less than we had before.
 We have also become a whole lot more environmentally aware and shy away from single use plastics, and really plastic of any kind if we possibly can, instead choosing sustainable packaging,

-In Terms of what to pack for long term travel, it will depend where you are going and everyone will tell you something different.
+In Terms of what to pack for long term travel, it will depend where you are going and everyone will have their own idea of what is essential.
 You’ll certainly find your own favourites as you go along but a few of the things we’ve found invaluable have been:

-· Our pegless washing line has had more use than most other items and takes up so little room as to be a no brainer and a washing bag, we were gifted ours and it has been awesome, it is a bit like a dry bag but inside one side has nodules, you put the clothes in, seal it up, let the air out and agitate for two minutes and out come clean clothes!
+Our pegless washing line has had more use than most other items and takes up so little room as to be a no brainer and a washing bag, we were gifted ours and it has been awesome, it is a bit like a dry bag but inside one side has nodules, you put the clothes in, seal it up, let the air out and agitate for two minutes and out come clean clothes!
 Having discovered soap nuts we are now pretty waste free in our washing.

-· Chopsticks and a knife fork and spoon, great for in room meals but also for street eating when they provide disposable cutlery.
+Chopsticks and a knife fork and spoon, great for in room meals but also for street eating where they usually provide plastic disposable cutlery.